 Zenata Eco-City

 Zenata Eco-City is one of the first eco-cities in Africa and is an example of an urban area being designed from the ground up to be sustainable.
 With a complete public transportation system, paths for pedestrians and cyclists, over a thousand acres of green space and 3 activity centers, Zenata was designed with the well-being of its citizens first.
-Moving forward, city planners, architects, engineers and other decision-makers plan on using the 3DEXPERIENCE platform to support collaboration, urban infrastructure design and to ensure their decisions are well aligned with their objectives to make Zenata a beautiful, healthy place to live.
+Moving forward, city planners, architects, engineers and other decision-makers plan on using the 3DEXPERIENCE platform to support collaboration, urban infrastructure design and to ensure their decisions are well aligned with their objectives to make Zenata a beautiful, future green city.